vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 But even if you decide for any other Static site generator, the principal should be prety much the same.

 #### Markdown - the base of content
 There must happen two things with the content you write.
-It must be somehow written and it must be somehow rendered.
+It must be somehow written and it must be somehow rendered into the HTML.
-The rendering at the end is going to be in HTML, there is not any other choise.

 Beside using Markdown you could have two more choices:
 - **Write directly in HTML** - your HTML should have a good structure then, but then you are losing possiblity to make global changes to the articles, when you later decide for resturcturing or redesing.
 It would be heavy going as well.